 “Trust me: them Christian girls are freaks!
 You’ve just got to marry ’em to find out.”

-Not only is he 100% correct about all of that, but with Valentine’s Day right around the corner (it’s Monday, for any of you who need the reminder), it got me thinking that she really does dole out some solid advice here.
+Not only is he hilariously, 100% correct about all of that, but with Valentine’s Day being tomorrow (for any of you who need the reminder), it got me thinking that she really does dole out some solid advice here.

 Though she’s not necessarily explicitly talking about Valentine’s Day, and this could just as easily apply to birthday’s, Christmas, or whatever other holiday, it’s pretty damn good advice.